 How is white pepper Muntok produced?

-The production of White Pepper Muntok is slightly more elaborate than that of black pepper.
-The white pepper is harvested at full ripeness when the pepper berries on the risp turn red .
+The production of White Pepper Muntok is slightly more elaborate than that of black Pepper.
+The white Pepper is harvested at full ripeness when the pepper berries on the risp turn red.
 Then they lie, for about a week, in a basin with slow-flowing water, so the outer shell gives way, and it is later possible to remove them mechanically.
-What remains is the heart of the pepper, the white grain, which dries in dry rooms or under the sun.
+The heart of the Pepper remains, the white grain then dries in dry rooms or under the sun.